 Skin sensitivity is on the rise and I think that’s due in no small part to the prevalence of synthetics in our environment, personal care products, and food.
 We’re bombarded daily with artificial fragrances, colors and preservatives, pollutants in the air and water, and man-made fertilizers, pesticides and herbicides that are applied to lawns and used on non-organic commercial farms.
 These foreign ingredients are not bio-compatible with our bodies and can wreak havoc with our immune system and general health, ultimately leading to skin that tends to be sensitive and over reactive.

 Additionally, in late fall and winter, when the air indoors tends to be ultra-dry and the outdoor environment can be harsh, windy and cold, sensitive skin screams for extra care and pampering.
 This time of year can be hard on skin as it promotes dehydration, itchiness, flakiness and general discomfort.
+Perfect skin is an almost impossible task to attain, especially through the Winter months, but there are certain ways that can be more effective than others.
+For example, Botox injections are a popular form of dermatological care, and are known to be effective in providing users with youthful, smoother skin.

 Here’s one basic, scientific anatomical fact that you need to know about your skin: it eats – or more accurately, absorbs.
 The official term for the process of absorption of substances via the skin is transdermic penetration.
 All topically-applied substances can either penetrate the skin through its thousands of tiny pores or at least affect the skin’s surface.
 To what degree depends on the particular substance, molecular size of the ingredient(s), temperature, and the condition of the skin at the time of contact.